bitmax-exchange/BitMax-API-v2/source/includes/_websocket-cash.md

 }
 ```

-Once connected to websocket streams, you will start receiving real time updated of your own orders.
+Once connected to websocket streams, you will start receiving real time update of your own orders.
 It contains both order execution report and current balances.
 Since only new order updates will be streamed, it is recommendated that you load the initial snap of all you orders using the RESTful API GET api/v1/order/open.

 Field          | Data Type  | Description